uf-mil/mil/Software-Dependencies.md

-#**Software Dependencies**
+**The information on this page is considered to be deprecated.
+While it contains information necessary to install some dependencies for navigator (as of 09/02/2016), the install script in the [readme](https://github.com/uf-mil/Navigator/blob/master/readme.md) is much simpler to use and will be kept updated.**

-**Please install all the dependencies below if you want to use the software on NaviGator.
-This page relies on you having done steps 1-4 in the [Getting Started](https://github.com/uf-mil/Navigator/wiki/Getting-started).**
+####Please add any outside dependencies for programs you create to the [install script](https://github.com/uf-mil/Navigator/blob/master/install.sh)!
+Please please please!

-####Please add any outside dependencies for programs you create to this page!
-Please please!
+Please install all the dependencies below if you want to use the software on NaviGator.
+This page relies on you having done steps 1-4 in the [Getting Started](https://github.com/uf-mil/Navigator/wiki/Getting-started).

 ##**Open Motion Planning Library**